Little Brown Jug (horse race): Race Structure

 The Little Brown Jug is contested in heats.
+Up until 2016, a horse had to win 2 heats in order to be crowned the winner of the Little Brown Jug.
 The first heat is split into several divisions, with the top finishers in each division returning to contest the second heat.
 A horse wins the Little Brown Jug by winning both heats.
 If a horse does not win both heats, a race off is conducted between the first heat division winners, and the winner of the second heat, to determine the champion.
+Starting in 2017, the first heat is still split into several divisions (usually 2, sometimes 3) and the top finishers in each division still return to the second heat - however the winner of the second heat is now considered the winner of the Little Brown Jug regardless of if the horse won a division in the first heat.

 Ever since 1946 the administrators of the Little Brown Jug have glazed the winners of the horse race on a jug.
 In 2005, they ran out of room on the first jug and had to make another one.
 This time, instead of making it out of clay, they made it out of plastic so it would be lighter.